When you sweat at night. What to do if you sweat a lot in your sleep

 • Excessive sweating.

 According to statistics, 8 out of 10 women at the age of menopause experience increased sweating.
-Due to profuse sweating, it is difficult to fall asleep, insomnia can continue until the morning.
+Due to profuse sweating, it is difficult to fall asleep, and insomnia can continue until the morning.

-no nocturnal hyperhidrosis
+No nocturnal hyperhidrosis

 How to deal with night sweats:

 1. According to statistics, about 40% of people who go to the doctor with the problem of excessive sweating, it turns out, do not ventilate the room before going to bed.
-Do it always, at any time of the year;
+Do this always, at any time of the year;

 2. Change bedding regularly.
 It should be made from natural fabrics, fresh and appropriate to the size of the bed;